uniworld-io/event-query/README.md

  ## Download sourcecode
 git clone https://github.com/unichainprotocol/unichain-eventquery.git

-cd unichaineventquery
+cd eventquery

 ## Build
 **mvn package**

- After the build command is executed successfully, unichaineventquery jar to release will be generated under unichaineventquery/target directory.
+ After the build command is executed successfully, eventquery jar to release will be generated under eventquery/target directory.
 Configuration of mongodb "config.conf" should be created for storing mongodb configuration, such as database name, username, password, and so on.
-We provided an example in sourcecode, which is " unichaineventquery/config.conf ".
+We provided an example in sourcecode, which is " eventquery/config.conf ".
 Replace with your specified configuration if needed.

  **Note**:
-Make sure the relative path of config.conf and unichaineventquery jar.
-The config.conf 's path is the parent of unichaineventquery jar.
+Make sure the relative path of config.conf and eventquery jar.
+The config.conf 's path is the parent of eventquery jar.

  - mongo.host=IP
  - mongo.port=27017
  - mongo.dbname=eventlog
  - mongo.username=unichain